 Washington University provides tuition assistance for certain eligible employees to complete their Bachelor of Science in Nursing (BSN) at the Goldfarb School of Nursing.

-Enrollment in nursing school will be limited to a maximum of 10 employees enrolled at a time.
+Enrollment in nursing school will be limited to a maximum of 20 employees enrolled at any time.
 All classes will be offered in a part-time, evening and weekend format.

 Description of Benefit

 Under this policy, all of your tuition, book, lab and computer expenses and fees will be paid directly to Goldfarb.
 You will have to pay all other expenses, including the post-acceptance deposit, graduation fees, background check, uniform expenses, and any other expenses.